h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ### Using Protocol-Error for Application Signaling

 When it is not possible to send a TLS alert of "no_application_protocol" (120), then the only remaining method for one party to signal the other is to send application data inside of the TLS tunnel.
 Therefore, for the situation when a one end of a connection determines that it requires ALPN while the other end does not support ALPN, the end requiring ALPN MAY send a Protocol-Error packet inside of the tunnel, and then close the connection.
-If this is done, the Identifier and Token fields of the Protocol-Error packet cannot be copied from any request, and therefore those fields MUST be set to all zeros.
+If this is done, the Token field of the Protocol-Error packet cannot be copied from any request, and therefore those fields MUST be set to all zeros.

 The Protocol-Error packet SHOULD contain a Reply-Message attribute with a textual string describing the cause of the error.
 The packet SHOULD also contain an Error-Cause attribute, with value Unsupported Extension (406).
 The packet SHOULD NOT contain other attributes.